If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Is there any unused text relating to this?

-When Marvelous ported the code from the Boy version, they retained the Boy-version love events with Leia, Witch, Keria, and the Goddess (which are "marriage" candidates in the Japanese version, called "Best Friends"), including the text used in the Boy-version wedding ceremony and after-marriage conversations.
+When Marvelous ported the code from the Boy version, they retained the Boy-version love events with Leia, Witch, Keria, and the Goddess, who are marriage candidates in the Japanese version, using a system called the "Best Friends" system.
+This includes all the Heart Events and text used during wedding ceremonies and other romance related events.

-In the American version, though, they are no longer possible to marry, as they will not accept your Blue Feather.
-Despite that, their "Best Friend" Heart events can still be viewed as well as their Love Points, and even their Love Points.
-Natsume themselves mentioned that this was done to avoid alienating the games' target audience.
+In the American version, though, they are no longer possible to marry, as they will reject your Blue Feather.
+Despite that, their "Best Friend" Heart events and Love Points can still be viewed.
+Natsume mentioned that this was done to avoid alienating the games' target audience.

-The feature would finally return in international versions of Story of Seasons: Friends of Mineral Town.
+The option to marry same-sex characters would finally return in international versions of Story of Seasons: Friends of Mineral Town.